mynew4/cmangos-docs-wiki/classic_client_structure/ADT-Files.md

 0x04     float    height value
 ```

 The unknown int values might be color or transparency info, or something entirely different...
-Most frequently they are 0.
+Most frequently they are 0.<br>
 Followed by 8x8 bytes of flags for every liquid "tile" between the 9x9 vertex grid.
-The value 0x0F means do not render. (the specific flag for this seems to be 8 but I'm not sure - but it fixes some places where there was extra "water" sticking into the rest of the scenery)
+The value 0x0F means do not render. (the specific flag for this seems to be 8 but I'm not sure - but it fixes some places where there was extra "water" sticking into the rest of the scenery)<br>
 Finally, 0x54 bytes of additional data, no idea what it's used for.

 ***